antInter/ticktick-premium-patch/README.md

 # Unlimited TickTick with fixed workflow.yml

+# Installation
+download the latest patched builds available on the Releases page

+# Building
 1. **Fork this repository** using the fork button on the top right.
 2. Go to the **Actions** tab on your newly forked repository.
 If prompted, click the button to enable workflows.
 3. On the left sidebar under "All workflows", click on **Build Patched TickTick**.